Welcome to the 2023 Cotton Harvest

 The cotton industry in Australia creates more than 12,000 jobs in a wide range of jobs per year, with 90% of the crops coming from family owned farms.
 Agri Labour have proudly placed more than 1,500 candidates in cotton farm jobs around the country.

-Depending on the season, cotton gins can run at full capacity for 3-6 months.
+Depending on the season and the cotton crop, cotton gins can run at full capacity for 3-6 months.
 This is highly intensive and very busy work that offers a great range of roles with excellent pay rates, as well as permanent opportunities for appropriately skilled candidates.
-Some of the jobs include:
+Some of the Australian cotton industry jobs include:

-Cotton gins often run on standardised rosters – for example six days on, two days off, with 12-hour shifts – and they generally run 24/7 until the season closes.
+Cotton gins often run on standardised rosters – for example six days on, two days off, with 12-hour shifts – and they generally run 24/7 until the Australian cotton season closes.